Sciots Camp, California

-Sciots Camp (formerly, Sciot Camp) is a small unincorporated community in El Dorado County, California.
-It is located on the South Fork of the American River 4 mi south of Pyramid Peak, at an elevation of 5659 feet (1725 m).
+Sciots Camp (formerly Sciot Camp) is a small unincorporated community in El Dorado County, California, United States.
+It is located on the South Fork of the American River, 4 mi south of Pyramid Peak, at an elevation of 5659 feet (1725 m).
 The ZIP code is 95610.
-The community is inside area code 530.
+The community is served by area code 530.
 Sciots Camp is a USFS Recreation Residences community.